Pennsylvania Man Killed Neighbor During Dispute Over 'Loud Snoring' Heard 'Through the Shared Wall': Cops

-A Pennsylvania man has been arrested after he allegedly killed his neighbor during an argument about the suspect’s “loud snoring,” authorities said.
+A Pennsylvania arrested after he killed his neighbor during an argument about the suspect’s “loud snoring" has been sentenced in connection with the case.

-At the scene, police found 62-year-old Robert Wallace about 50 feet away from the home suffering stab wounds.
+At the scene, police found Wallace about 50 feet away from the home suffering stab wounds.

 He was transported to a local hospital, where he later died.
-An autopsy was completed, which determined he died of multiple stab wounds, and his death was ruled a homicide.
+An autopsy was completed, which determined he died of multiple stab wounds to the chest, and his death was ruled a homicide.

 WPVI-TV reported that Casey’s injury was self-inflicted and accidental.